 In 1810, the city of Munich chose to honor the wedding of King Ludwig I and his bride Princess Therese of Saxe-Hildburghausen by holding a large horse race on the town’s nearby fairgrounds.
 The festivities included wine and beer tasting (a sign of things to come) and several performances by Bavarian children.
 In the following years, the event was expanded to include activities such as bowling, tree climbing, and group dancing.
 It soon became so popular that large-scale shows and traditional parades were added to the program, emulating the modern-day Oktoberfest.

 Today, Munich is packed with nearly 7 million people from around the world during the last few weeks of September.
 Most festival goers are from Bavaria, but the rest of the E.U., Canada, and the U.S. have also been long standing participants.
 Can’t make it all the way to Munich this year for the authentic experience?
 Not to worry - Oktoberfest celebrations have sprung up in a variety of foreign cities, with dozens of events taking place in the United States.

-You’ve grabbed your lederhosen, your tickets are bought, your camera is charged and ready.
+You’ve grabbed your lederhosen, your tickets are bought, and your camera is charged and ready.
 The only thing left to do is learn a few German phrases to make your Oktoberfest experience unforgettable.
-Luckily, Mango’s got just the course to get you started - whether you’re hopping between beer tents in Munich or joining the celebrations from afar.
+Luckily, Mango has an Oktoberfest German course to get you started - whether you’re hopping between beer tents in Munich or joining the celebrations from afar.
 Start learning now to make the most of your Bier-fueled season celebrations.
 Mango wünscht einen schönen Herbst.
-(Mango wishes you a happy fall!)
+[Mango wishes you a happy fall!]